Design system

 single source of truth

 The system isn’t just a Figma file.
 It’s tightly integrated with our development process.
-Every token, component, and pattern is reflected in a shared Storybook, keeping design and code in lockstep.
+With a brief discussion and demo, I got buy-in from the engineering team to reflect every token, component, and pattern in a shared Storybook, keeping design and code in lockstep.

 This alignment has drastically reduced handoff confusion, review cycles, and visual bugs in production.